 Backed by the resources of Independent Feature Project/West, co-authors Nicole Shay LaLoggia and Eden H. Wurmfeld have written the definitive low-budget production manual.
 Using examples from the Swingers and Kissing Jessica Stein, this comprehensive manual offers the independent filmmaker a single volume reference covering every aspect of making a film: script rights and rewrites, financing, breakdown, scheduling and budgeting, pre-production, production, postproduction, and distribution.
 A resource guide listing useful references and organizations, as well as a glossary, complete this guide.
-The companion CD-ROM features interviews with important figures in the independent film industry, including Billy Bob Thornton and Ang Lee.
-Forms that are illuminated in the text are also included on the CD for ease of use.
+The downloadable resources feature interviews with important figures in the independent film industry, including Billy Bob Thornton and Ang Lee.
+Forms that are illuminated in the text are also included on the downloadable resources for ease of use.

 The new edition is updated with thorough coverage of digital and HD-how to decide which to shoot on, what the financial impact is, and the effect on preproduction.
 There is also a new chapter on distribution and expanded material on postproduction.